Are you an adviser? Go to Unbiased Pro

 Whether you are a ‘domiciled’ or ‘non-domiciled’ resident depends on specific criteria and will impact how foreign gains and income tax will affect you.

-During the Spring Budget in March, it was announced the non-dom status will be scrapped and replaced with a new 'modern residency system’ in April 2025.
+From April 2025, non-dom status will be scrapped and replaced with a new 'modern residency system.’

 This new system will ensure all UK residents who stay in the UK for over four years pay the same tax on their foreign income and gains, regardless of their domicile status.